Westcott $g$ Factors Extended to Arbitrary Neutron Energy Spectra: Results

-The close agreement between the Westcott $g$ factors calculated using the modified \texttt{DeCE} code and the \texttt{WestcottFactors} tool provides confidence in the methods used. \texttt{WestcottFactors} was then employed to produce a table of $g_w(T)$ values similar to that in the IAEA database \citep{IAEA}, which is included in the Appendix as Table \ref{Table:Maxwellian_g-factors}.
+The close agreement between the Westcott $g$ factors calculated using the modified \texttt{DeCE} code and the\\ \texttt{WestcottFactors} tool provides confidence in the methods used. \texttt{WestcottFactors} was then employed to produce a table of Maxwellian-spectrum $g_T$ values similar to that in the IAEA database~\citep{IAEA}, which is included in the Appendix as Table \ref{Table:Maxwellian_g-factors}.
 The set of mostly-irregular isotopes includes those from the IAEA database, as well as those from Refs.~\citep{Molnar, vanSluijs15, Holden99, Pritychenko25}.
-The intent of publishing this table is to provide PGAA and NAA practitioners with a reference consisting of Westcott $g$ factors for a broad range of Maxwellian-spectrum average temperatures, obtained using the most up-to-date neutron-capture cross sections from ENDF/B-VIII.1.
-Table~\ref{Table:Maxwellian_g-factors} includes several isotopes that display nearly-$1/v$ behavior, evident from $g_w \approx 1$ across the range of temperatures.
+The intent of publishing this table is to provide PGAA and NAA practitioners with a reference consisting of Westcott $g$ factors for a broad range of Maxwellian-spectrum temperatures, obtained using the most up-to-date neutron-capture cross sections from ENDF/B-VIII.1.
+Table~\ref{Table:Maxwellian_g-factors} includes several isotopes that display nearly-$1/v$ behavior, evident from $g_T\approx 1$ across the range of temperatures.
 Because these isotopes appear in other references cited in this paper, they were included here for completeness.
-It is notable that for several isotopes, including $^{132}${Ba}, $^{138}${Ce}, $^{163}${Dy}, $^{175}${Lu}, $^{180}${Ta}, and $^{186}${Ta}, the Westcott $g$-factor values in Table~\ref{Table:Maxwellian_g-factors} differ from the values in the IAEA Database~\citep{IAEA} by greater than 1\%.
+It is notable that for several isotopes, including $^{132}${Ba}, $^{138}${Ce}, $^{163}${Dy}, $^{175}${Lu}, $^{180}${Ta}, and $^{186}${Os}, the Westcott $g$-factor values in Table~\ref{Table:Maxwellian_g-factors} differ from the values in the IAEA Database~\citep{IAEA} by greater than 1\%.
+Due to the relevance of the ideal-guide flux distribution for approximating guided neutron beams, a table of $g_T$ values for irregular nuclei calculated using the ideal-guide spectrum is also included in the Appendix as Table~\ref{Table:Ideal_guide_g-factors}.

-It is worth noting that the Westcott $g$ factors in Table~\ref{Table:Maxwellian_g-factors} should be treated with caution, particularly for highly-irregular nuclei, for the reasons outlined in Sec.~\ref{subsec:arbitrary_spectra_results}.
-If an experimental neutron-energy spectrum is available, it should be used with the \texttt{WestcottFactors} or \texttt{DeCE} tools described in this work instead of a Maxwellian-distribution approximation, to ensure the Westcott $g$ factors are accurate for the particular application.
+It is worth noting that the Westcott $g$ factors in Tables~\ref{Table:Maxwellian_g-factors} and \ref{Table:Ideal_guide_g-factors} should be treated with caution, particularly for highly-irregular nuclei, for the reasons outlined in Sec.~\ref{subsec:arbitrary_spectra_results}.
+If an experimental neutron-energy spectrum is available, it should be used with the \texttt{WestcottFactors} or \texttt{DeCE} tools described in this work instead of a Maxwellian or ideal guide approximation, to ensure the Westcott $g$ factors are accurate for the particular application.

 \FloatBarrier